everymind/everymind.github.io/_projects/intro_SurprisingMinds.md

 During the summer of 2017, Sea Life Brighton will host an interactive citizen science exhibit that engages Sea Life guests with current neuroscience research trying to understand general principles of _intelligent behaviour_ by comparing the nervous systems of many different animal species.

+Check out our [project blog](/categories/#surprising-minds) for recent news and updates!

 ---

 ## What do we mean by "intelligent behaviour"?